MarcJAndersen/rrdfqbcrnd0/rrdfqbcrnd0/inst/doc/using-arq.md

 ## ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-## Get definition for all descriptive statistics
+## Get definition for all descriptive statistics - class `code:procedure`

 The SPARQL script shows how the R function definition for the descriptive statistics is stored in the cube.